bgrasmo/100daysofcode/README.md

  - Don't need a server but can use computer as local development server
  - Creating our first HTML page

+## Section 2: Building a first website, HTML and CSS basics
 ### Going through course content for day 2:

  - Setting up a development environment